rfjakob/gocryptfs-website/docs/forward_mode_crypto.md

 Files are segmented into 4KiB blocks.
 Each block gets a fresh random 128 bit *Initialisation Vector* (IV) each time it is modified.
 A 128-bit authentication tag (GHASH) protects each block from modifications.
+Due to the random IV, AES-256-GCM is *non-deterministic*.

 Each file has a header containing a random 128-bit file ID.
 The file ID and the block number are concatenated